-We then compared the bacterial diversity along the gut of adult frogs, thus we dissected the gut in three parts: stomach, intestine and rectum.
-In parallel, we analyzed the bacterial composition of the feces and the skin of these animals using 16S rRNA gene profiling.
-Whereas Bacteroidetes, Firmicutes and Proteobacteria were the most abundant bacteria in the intestines, the rectum, the feces and the skin microbiota, we observed that the Tenericutes (mostly Mollicutes) were the most abundant in the stomach (Figure 3A, Supplementary Table statistics).
+To further compare the bacterial diversity along the gut of adult frogs, we dissected the gut in three parts: stomach, intestine and rectum (N=3 for each tissue sample).
+In parallel, we analyzed the bacterial composition of the feces and the skin of these animals using 16S rRNA gene profiling (N=18 and N=20, respectively).
+Whereas Bacteroidetes, Firmicutes and Proteobacteria were the most abundant bacteria in the intestines, the rectum, the feces and the skin microbiota, we observed that the Tenericutes (mostly Mollicutes) were the most abundant in the stomach (Figure 3A, Supplementary_table_2).
 Surprisingly we observed a large quantity of Acidobacteria (28.8%) in only one feces sample.
-The stomach, intestine and rectum microbiomes were well differentiated from each other in composition and in structure analysis (PERMANOVA on bray-curtis dissimilarity F=6.93; R2=0.43; p<0.001, Figure 3B and Supplementary Table statistics).
-Feces and skin microbiomes were clearly separated from the other samples, but not between them.
+The stomach, intestine and rectum microbiomes were well differentiated from each other in composition and in structure analysis (PERMANOVA on bray-curtis dissimilarity F=6.93; R2=0.43; p<0.001, Figure 3B and Supplementary_table_2).
+Feces and skin microbiomes were characterized by their largest variability and were well separated along the x-axis in the ordination analysis.

 Despite these differences, we identified 31 OTUs shared between the three gut sections: 16 were identified as Bacteroidetes (including 15 Bacteroidia), seven as Firmicutes (including six Clostridia), six as Proteobacteria (including five Desulfovibrio), one Parcubacteria and one Synergistetes.
-In conclusion, we showed that the bacterial diversity increased along the anteroposterior axis of the adult Xenopus gut, from the stomach to the rectum, and the bacterial community compositions and structures associated with those gut sections were also significantly different (Supplementary Table statistics).
+In conclusion, we showed that the bacterial diversity increased along the anteroposterior axis of the adult Xenopus gut, from the stomach to the rectum, and the bacterial community compositions and structures associated with those gut sections were also significantly different (Supplementary_table_2).

 Activity of the Xenopus tadpole gut microbiome at the onset of feeding

-We then wanted to know more precisely when bacterial communities started to be active during development and what bacteria were found at the earlies stages of larval development.
-When Xenopus embryo hatch, their mouth is not formed, the post-anal gut is open and the archenteron is well formed.
+We then asked when bacterial communities started to be active during development and what bacteria were found at the earlies stages of larval development.
+When Xenopus embryo hatch, their mouth is not open, the archenteron is well formed and the post-anal gut is open.
 Feeding behavior will only start once mouth is formed and gut organogenesis is more advanced, a few days later (Chalmers and Slack, 1998).
-We took advantage of this situation to perform a first investigation of the succession of active bacterial communities at early stages of larval development just after hatching when the mouth is not open (NF 30), before (NF41) and after feeding (NF48); and in growing premetamorphic tadpoles (NF50 and NF52).
+We took advantage of this life history trait to perform a first investigation of the succession of active bacterial communities at early stages of larval development just after hatching when the mouth is not open (NF 30), before (NF41) and after feeding (NF48); and in growing premetamorphic tadpoles (NF50 and NF52).
 We set out experiments in which we followed-up embryos and tadpoles from two egg clutches up to the completion of metamorphosis.
-We monitored microbiome composition from pools of whole embryos or tadpoles starting at 24h after fertilization using 16S rRNA sequencing on whole RNA extracts.
+We targeted active bacteria by collecting RNA from pools of five whole embryos or tadpoles starting at 24h after fertilization and performing 16S rRNA gene sequencing.